AlexiaJM/LEGIT/README.md

 * install.packages("devtools")
 * devtools::install_github("AlexiaJM/LEGIT")

+If you are getting "Cannot remove prior package X" errors when trying to install from GitHub, there is a way to fix it.
+Download and install the latest version of R. If this doesn't fix your issue, do ".libPaths()", go in the directory of your previous R version and delete all packages.

 **Examples**

 Here is an example with 2 latent variables and a 2-way interaction (see https://arxiv.org/abs/1703.08111) :